PetrCoupek/DownRestData/README.md

-#Down Rest Data
+# Down Arcg-GIS Rest-API Data

 Command line PHP script for download spatial data from the ArcGIS rest API server.

 Final GeoJSON could be imported into QGIS using the following approach: Menu Layer -> add vector layer -> JSON  file -> button Add  .

 ## class construct parameters
- *  @param $datasource  - URL path to the ArcGIS mapservice ended wuth /n/ , where n is the layer number
+ *  @param string $datasource  - URL path to the ArcGIS mapservice ended wuth /n/ , where n is the layer number

- *  @param $filename - name of the output JSON datafile, without .json postfix
+ *  @param string $filename - name of the output JSON datafile, without .json postfix

- *  @param $limit - the maximum of features to be requested in one step / GET request.
+ *  @param int $limit - (optional) the maximum of features to be requested in one step / GET request.
 This is server side limitation for downoading large amout of data at once.
 It differs amout server instalations.
 Normally, less than 1000 is set.

+ ## Example

+ See, modify or run the example.php file from the command line using the command

+ php -f example.php